LiorSinai/liorsinai.github.io/_posts/2023-09-30-polygon-clipping.md

 The fact that it can handle complex cases is in part due to extensive testing.
 There are over 70 unit tests for the algorithm.
 The figure above shows 24 distinct cases.
-On top of this, each test case is run twice with swapped inputs to ensure the function is symmetric.
+These are then all run twice with swapped inputs to ensure the function is symmetric.
 There are further slight variations on the ones shown, such as translations of one of the polygons.

 The main code is in this file: <a href="https://github.com/LiorSinai/PolygonAlgorithms.jl/blob/main/src/intersect_poly.jl">intersect_poly.jl</a>.